History of rail transport: Social and economic consequences

 The railways changed British society in numerous and complex ways.
 Although recent attempts to measure the economic significance of the railways have suggested that their overall contribution to the growth of GDP was more modest than an earlier generation of historians sometimes assumed, it is nonetheless clear that the railways had a sizeable impact in many spheres of economic activity.
 The building of railways and locomotives, for example, called for large quantities of heavy materials and thus provided a significant stimulus or 'backward linkage', to the coal-mining, iron-production, engineering and construction industries.

 They also helped to reduce transaction costs, which in turn lowered the costs of goods: the distribution and sale of perishable goods such as meat, milk, fish and vegetables were transformed by the emergence of the railways, giving rise not only to cheaper produce in the shops but also to far greater variety in people's diets.

 Finally, by improving personal mobility the railways were a significant force for social change.
 Rail transport had originally been conceived as a way of moving coal and industrial goods but the railway operators quickly realised the potential market for railway travel, leading to an extremely rapid expansion in passenger services.
 The number of railway passengers trebled in just eight years between 1842 and 1850: traffic volumes roughly doubled in the 1850s and then doubled again in the 1860s.

 As the historian Derek Aldcroft has noted, "in terms of mobility and choice they added a new dimension to everyday life".

 Bulgaria

-The Ruse – Varna was the first railway line in the modern Bulgarian territory, and also in the former Ottoman Empire.
-It was started in 1864 by the Turkish government, by commissioning for it an English company managed by William Gladstone, a politician, and the Barkley brothers, civil engineers.
-The line, which was 223 km long, was opened in 1866.
+The Ruse – Varna railway was the first line in the Ottoman Empire and in modern Bulgaria.
+In 1864, the Ottoman government commissioning an English company managed by William Gladstone, a politician, and the Barkley brothers, civil engineers, to build it.
+The line was opened in 1866 and was 223 km long.